1 Week European Christmas Market Guide: Cologne, Frankfurt, Strasbourg, & Colmar

 Make sure to have a nice thick coat, a hat, a scarf, and boots.
 With full coverage, you also add layers underneath to help protect you from the cold.
 Gloves aren’t a bad idea either, since you’ll be holding food or a mug often!

 Gloves: Since you’ll be shopping, eating, and drinking, you’ll be using your hands a lot.
 Having gloves can help protect your hands from the cold!
-I like these ones from Amazon.
-They’re pretty cute and stylish but also have those little touchscreen fingers so that you can use your phone without taking them off.
+Check out these winter gloves from SIMARI.
+They’re warm and sleek and also have those little touchscreen fingers so that you can use your phone without taking them off.

 Fleece-Lined Hat: Having a knit beanie in the winter is a must, not just for the warmth but also for the aesthetic!
 Having a hat will keep your head nice and warm through the wintry days and nights of exploring Christmas markets.
 I got this adorable one with double faux fur pom poms and got so many compliments.
 Bonus points: it’s washable!